fcanas/FFCTextField/Readme.md

 # FFCTextField

-FFCTextField is a small collection of features for implementing elegane text fields suitable for use in forms, and elsewhere.
+FFCTextField is a small collection of features for implementing elegant text fields suitable for use in forms, and elsewhere.

 The text field's placeholder text animates into a floating title label.